Thou shalt not review old records, because it is a waste of your life energy! The 11th Commandment of a review blog.

 In conclusion: Trepidation reigneth in the metalsphere?

 Not quite.
 A great many metalheads hoped that Myrkur would just blow up and evaporate into space.
 But it did not, of course.
-On the contrary, Amalie continued with the chosen path and large parts of Black Metal fans joined her.
+To the contrary, Amalie Bruun continued with her chosen path, and large parts of Black Metal fans joined her.
 In addition and as the lore says: An EP should be an indicator of things to come.
 And this is indeed very true with this short blurb.

 The EP really feels like uncharted territory, tracks kind of helter-skelter added to the list.
 A skeleton of sorts, still waiting for the flesh to grow on its skinny and disjointed frame.
-Even if there seems to be a lack of cohesion, weaks spots and outright mistakes, the overall gaggle of songs still deliver over-average.
+Even if there seems to be a lack of cohesion, weak spots, and outright mistakes, the overall gaggle of songs still delivers over-average.
 And it exudes this distinct flavor that renders the band very alluring.

 Myrkur set the tone for the future sound through a series of – at times – almost unhinged tracks only hinting at Black Metal.
 But looking at it as a whole, it serves as the perfect precursor to the next album we now know will follow.